What is the Law Regarding Employment in Bethel?

 "At-Will" vs. Contract Employment Terms

-Most of the time employment is considered to be "at-will", although in some instances there may be an employment contract between the employer and employee for a set period of time.
-In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
-Laws of both the state and federal government determine which employment terms are valid and enforceable should there be a contract between the Bethel employee and employer.
+"At-will" employment is the most common type of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
+"At-will" employment means that either the employer or the employee can terminate the position at any given time, even without a particular reason, so long as the termination does not violate the law Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Bethel employee and employer.

 Anti-Discrimination laws in Bethel

 Discrimination is illegal at any stage of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Bethel.
-People living in Bethel must abide by laws stating it is illegal for employers to discriminate against people who belong to certain classes.
-These classes may be based on race, national origin, gender, religion, disability, and age.
+Bethel residents must follow laws which prohibit employer discrimination against members of different classes.
+These classes include age, gender, race, religion, disability, and national origin.